cberes/advent-of-code/README.md

 ## Update

 The first ten days were fun, but the last two days have taken too much of my time.
-I would like more opportunities to use Clojure, but I don't have the time to complete any more of these challenges.
+So, I cannot complete these challenges on a daily basis.